Chicago man who spent 20 years in jail released after twin brother admits to crime

 In a second letter he had written, “The reason I didn’t say [expletive] at the time was because I didn’t and couldn’t find the strength to do so at the time.”

-While a judge had ruled that his confession was not credible in 2018, it was later reversed by a Court of Appeal.
+While a judge had ruled that his confession was not credible in 2018, it was later reversed by an appeals court.

 Another judge recently started reviewing the case after an appeal was filed by the Wrongful Convictions at Northwestern University.